sir-farfan/thiao/doc/NodeStatus.rst

-Remember that there are some differences between OpenNebula 2 and 3 that can break your VM template files, also there may be some differences in the behavior of SLURM 2.2 and 2.3.
+Remember that there are some differences between OpenNebula 2 and 3 that can break your VM template files, also there may be some differences in the behaviour of SLURM 2.2 and 2.3.
 For this OpenNebula 2.2 and SLURM 2.2 where used since those are the versions available in Debian/testing at the moment of writing this software.